dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeRegisteredCommand()`

-Checks that specified command was successfully registered by service provider:
+Check that the specified command was successfully registered by the service provider:

 ```php
 $this->seeRegisteredCommand('my-command');